-Terence “Terry” Helmers, known as a real-life “Aquaman,” is a Keys volunteer extraordinaire.
-His underwater specialty — as a volunteer and as both a NOAA- and national parks-authorized diver — is mooring buoys.
+Terence “Terry” Helmers, known as a real-life “Aquaman,” is a Florida Keys volunteer extraordinaire.
+His underwater specialty, as a volunteer and as both a NOAA- and national parks-authorized diver, is mooring buoys.

-The retired information technology administrator is recognized for fabrication of buoy downlines that he attaches to new anchors in the Florida Keys National Marine Sanctuary’s expanding network of mooring buoys.
+A retired information technology administrator, he’s recognized for fabrication of buoy downlines that he attaches to new anchors in the Florida Keys National Marine Sanctuary’s expanding network of mooring buoys.
 The sanctuary maintains one of the nation’s largest buoy systems, requiring underwater maintenance by skilled, nimble and agile divers.

-“With government agencies, volunteering is much more incorporated into the process, so you’re accepted like an employee,” Helmers said, adding that a park superintendent once said during a meeting: “We’re all here for the same reason.
-We just get paid different amounts.”
+“With government agencies, volunteering is much more incorporated into the process, so you’re accepted like an employee,” Terry explained.

-Keys Traveler: When did you first come to the Florida Keys and why?
+Keys Voices: When did you first come to the Florida Keys and why?

 TH: The ocean and diving have always been my passion.
 Protecting the Keys for future generations to experience our unique environment is my priority.